Finite elements for symmetric and traceless tensors in three dimensions: Proofs

 Hence by symmetry, we obtain

-where the last euqality follows from spliting integration terms on $\partial K$ into normal and tangential parts.
-Next, we deal with all the normal parts through Stokes formula on planes.
+where the last equality follows from splitting integration terms on $\partial K$ into normal and tangential parts.
+Next, we deal with all the normal parts through Stokes' formula on planes.
 Note that